 This is the building block of all other attitudes.
 First, you must bring your focus to the intention of working with your anxiety.

 - Beginner’s mind

-This refers to a mindset that is ready to see from a new perspective and consider new ideas in regards to dealing with anxiety.
+This refers to a mindset that is ready to see from a new perspective and consider new ideas with regards to dealing with anxiety.

 This is a very important attitude to cultivate since it can broaden your perspective and help you persevere when you run into obstacles on your journey.

-Having the mindset of acknowledgment means that you take each experience for what it is; you accept what is happening and be secure in the knowledge that it, like the weather it will pass.
+Having the mindset of acknowledgment means that you take each experience for what it is; you accept what is happening and are secure in the knowledge that it will pass.

 This attitude refers to the willingness to accept a situation or experience as it is, without trying to change it.
 To combat your anxiety, you must first be present with it and accept your current state.